jhotmann/tasker-phone-modes/README.md

-One of frequent uses of Tasker is to change system settings and perform tasks based on your current situation.
+One of the frequent uses of Tasker is to change system settings and perform tasks based on your current situation.
 Things like silencing your phone while in a meeting, turning down brightness at night, or launching a music app when in the car are just the tip of the iceberg when it comes to Tasker automation.
 This sort of automation can be approached in many different ways and often times leads to repeated steps in multiple tasks and disorganization.

-Over time I have strived to refine my location-based automation so that it's easy to modify, highly organized, and doesn't use the same steps in multiple tasks.
+Over time I have strived to refine my situation-based automation so that it's easy to modify, highly organized, and doesn't use the same steps in multiple tasks.
 I have now also made it universal so that anyone can import my simple profiles and quickly get automating.

 # Overview
-My modes project consists of a couple profiles, a few helper tasks, some JavaScript that does most of the work, and configuration files that you create and customize to your needs.
+This framework monitors a variable `%Modes_Contexts` which contains a list of your current, active contexts i.e. if you are home, if you have headphones plugged in, if you are in a work meeting, etc. These contexts are up to you to think of and manage based on your needs.
+The framework looks at the configuration for these contexts and based on priorities and context types will determine what your current settings should be and sets them accordingly.
+Also when a context becomes active or inactive you can easily run other tasks or enable/disable other profiles accordingly.

+To activate a context, simply call the `AddToContext` task with the name of the context as the first parameter.
+The `ContextChanged` profile will pickup the change and read the configurations for all active contexts.
+Configuration file names should match the context names in Tasker i.e. if you have a context named `home`, the framework will look for a configuration file named `home.json` for its configuration.

+If multiple contexts are active, the framework does a few things to determine what the device settings should be set to.
+Only the highest priority `primary` (see the configuration spec for a description of `primary` and `secondary` contexts) context will be used.
+If there is a tie for highest priority, then the last to be activated will be used.
+All `secondary` contexts that are active will be used, but settings from higher priority contexts will take precidence over lower priority contexts.
+Also, `secondary` context's settings will take precidence over `primary` context's settings.

+See the technical details below and the examples from my own setup to help paint the full picture of how this framework can be beneficial to you.

+# Configuration Spec
+The configuration files contain a single JSON object with the following properties.
+All properties are optional and a few have default values if they are not specified.
+If you omit a property that doesn't have a default value from your configuration, that setting will remain unchanged.

+* `type` - whether the context is a primary or secondary type
+  * `1` - a primary context (default).
+Think of a primary context as a place like home, work, car, etc. Primary contexts often contain multiple settings changes and possibly running other tasks or enabling/disabling other profiles.
+  * `2` - a secondary context.
+Think of a secondary context as a state that takes place within another context or can span multiple primary contexts like headphones plugged in, specific apps being open, or night time.
+Secondary contexts often change just a few settings like going into do not disturb mode when in a meeting.
+* `priority` - to determine what context(s) take priority when multiple are active
+  * An integer from `0` to `100`
+  * The default is `50`
+* `volume_notification` - set the notification volume
+  * An integer from `0` to `7`
+  * I believe manufacturers can change how many volume steps there are so the max number could be different on your device
+* `volume_media` - set the media volume
+  * An integer from `0` to `15`
+  * I believe manufacturers can change how many volume steps there are so the max number could be different on your device
+* `dnd` - set the Do Not Disturb mode
+  * `"all"` - Do Not Disturb off
+  * `"priority"` - Priority-only
+  * `"alarms"` - Alarms-only
+  * `"none"` - Total silence
+* `location` - change the location mode
+  * `"off"` - location services off
+  * `"accuracy"` - high accuracy mode (uses GPS, Wifi, Bluetooth, and mobile networks)
+  * `"battery"` - battery saver mode (uses Wifi, Bluetooth, and mobile networks)
+  * `"device"` - device-only mode (uses GPS and other device sensors only)
+* `wifiOn` - turn Wifi on or off
+  * `true` - turns Wifi on
+  * `false` - turns Wifi off
+* `bluetoothOn` - turn Bluetooth on or off
+  * `true` - turns Bluetooth on
+  * `false` - turns Bluetooth off
+* `airplaneModeOn` - turns airplane mode on or off
+  * `true` - turns airplane mode on
+  * `false` - turns airplane mode off
+* `screenRotationOn` - turns display rotation on or off
+  * `true` - turns display rotation on
+  * `false` - turns display rotation off
+* `displayTimeout` - set the display timeout in minutes
+  * An integer from `1` to ???
+  * I'm not sure what the maximum timeout is
+* `enter` - profiles to enable/disable and tasks to run when the context is activated
+  * An object containing any of the following properties
+    * `profilesToDisable` - an array of profile names to disable: `["ProfileName1", "ProfileName2"]`
+    * `profilesToEnable` - an array of profile names to enable: `["ProfileName3", "ProfileName4"]`
+    * `tasksToRun` - an array of objects containing tasks to run and their parameters
+      * `name` - the name of the task (string), example: `"TaskName1"`
+      * `priority` - the task priority (integer), example" `10`
+      * `param1` - the first parameter to pass to the task (string), examples: `""` or `"SomeValue"`
+      * `param2` - the second parameter to pass to the task (string)
+* `exit` - profiles to enable/disable and tasks to run when the context is removed
+  * An object containing the same properties as `enter`

-### Profiles
+# Profiles
+The framework just uses a single profile to handle context changes:

+**ContextChanged** - monitors the `%Modes_Contexts` variable for changes.
+When `%Modes_Contexts` is changed (i.e. 'home' is added), the `ContextChanged` task is called.

+# Tasks
+The following tasks are included in the framework:

+**Setup** - guides the user through setting up some variables that will be used by the framework

+**AddToContext** - a task you call when a context becomes active with the context name as the first parameter

+**RemoveFromContext** - a task you call when a context is no longer active with the context name as the first parameter

-**PhoneModeChanged** - monitors the %PHONEMODE variable for changes.
-When %PHONEMODE is set (i.e. to 'home') the JavaScript reads the matching config file (i.e. home.config) and modifies your settings accordingly, enables/disables any profiles specified, and then executes any tasks specified in the config.
-As an added bonus your config can enable/disable profiles and queue tasks when your phone leaves a mode as well.
+**ContextChanged** - contains JavaScript that reads the configuration files for all active contexts (i.e. home.json) and modifies your phone settings accordingly, enables/disables any profiles specified, and executes any tasks specified in the config.
+Additionally, any contexts that have become inactive will have any exit tasks executed and enables/disables specified profiles.

-**DoubleCheck** - a profile that waits for you to unlock your phone and will ensure that your settings are set correctly because of occasional issues with Tasker and doze mode.

-### Tasks
-**Setup** - guides the user through setting up some variables and downloads the javasript files

 **DoNoDisturb** - a helper task for setting DND mode (can't be done via JavaScript)

+**LocationMode** - a helper task for setting the location mode (can't be done via JavaScript)

 **DisplayRotate** - a helper task to turn on/off display rotation (can't be done via JavaScript)

-**UpdateJavascript** - downloads the latest JavaScript files from GitHub

 # Installation and Configuration
-### Import Modes.prj.xml into Tasker
+1. ### Import Modes.prj.xml into Tasker
     Long press (or right click) and save the [Modes.prj.xml file](https://raw.githubusercontent.com/jhotmann/tasker-phone-modes/master/Modes.prj.xml) to your phone.
     Then open up Tasker, long press on a project tab at the bottom, and select Import.
 Then browse to and select the downloaded file.

-### Run Setup task
+1. ### Run Setup task
     Select the Tasks tab for the Modes project in Tasker and open the Setup task.
 Select the play button and follow the on-screen prompts.
     Currently this just sets the %MODECONFIGPATH variable and then runs the UpdateJavascript task.

-### Customize config files
+1. ### Customize config files
-The base.config file should be used as a template for new config files.
+    The base.json file should be used as a template for new config files.
 I have also included several of my config files as examples that you can modify to your needs.
 I would recommend using a computer for this.
 Once you are satisfied with your configuration, copy your config files to **/sdcard/Tasker/ModeConfigs** (Which is the default, you can also specify a different location during the setup) and begin playing around with your different modes.

-base.config
+**base.json** - the template for creating new configurations

 ```json
 {
   "volume": {